 Do you ever wonder what really happens to the PET-bottles you recycle?
 In many cases, the plastics are transformed into new things.
 Here at IKEA, we make things like kitchen cabinets, storage boxes and desk screens from recycled PET-plastic.
 VINTERGATA lamp is one of the latest additions to this list.
-Each lamp shade contains plastic from 24 half-liter bottles.
-With its felted lamp shade, it spreads both light and a warming feeling - and a little bit of hope for a more sustainable world.
+Each lampshade contains plastic from 24 half-litre bottles.
+With its felted lampshade, it spreads both light and a warming feeling - and a little bit of hope for a more sustainable world.
 Read More

 Each year, billions of PET-bottles are used around the world.
 A lot of the plastic is recycled, but we are convinced that we must all become better at recycling more.
 That's why we strive to develop even more products made from recycled plastic and to limit the use of new oil-based materials.